-57. For elephants in captivity, especially those born into it or kept there for a majority of their lives, going back to the "wild" is unfortunately not an option.
 For these elephants, human-run sanctuaries are currently the best option.
 The reasons are explained in detail in Poole & Granli, 2008 and relate to the orders of magnitude of greater space that is offered in sanctuaries.
 Such space permits autonomy and allows elephants to develop more healthy social relationships and to engage in a near natural movement, foraging, and repertoire of behavior.

-58. Elephants are highly social animals and, whether male or female, they are suited to the company of other elephants.
+- 70. Elephants are highly social animals and, whether male or female, they are suited to the company of other elephants.
 Elephants in captivity often do not get on with the elephants their captors select to put them with.
 Being fenced into areas too small to permit them to select between different companions and when to be with them, they have no autonomy.
-Elephants need a choice of social partners, and the space to permit them to be with the ones they want, when they want, and to avoid particular individuals, when they want.

-59. Compliance with Association of Zoos and Aquariums (AZA) Standards for Elephant Management and Care, the United States federal Animal Welfare Act, or similar standards, laws, and regulations is inadequate for ensuring the wellbeing of elephants.
-I have long promoted the development of elephant sanctuaries and co-founded one of them (Santuário de Elefantes Brasil), because our more than four decades long study of free living elephants shows that the AZA specifications are woefully inadequate for meeting the needs of elephants (Poole & Granli 2008).
+Elephants need a choice of social partners, and the space to permit them to be with the ones they want, when they want, and to avoid particular individuals, when they want. - 71.
+Compliance with Association of Zoos and Aquariums (AZA) Standards for Elephant Management and Care, the United States federal Animal Welfare Act, or similar standards, laws, and regulations is inadequate for ensuring the wellbeing of elephants.
+I have long promoted the development of elephant sanctuaries and cofounded one of them (Santuário de Elefantes Brasil), because our more than four decades long study of free living elephants shows that the AZA specifications are woefully inadequate for meeting the needs of elephants (Poole & Granli 2008).